WPS/egon.io-examples/README.md

 Domain Storytelling is a collaborative, visual, and agile way to build domain-driven software.
 Read more about this modeling technique on [domainstorytelling.org](https://domainstorytelling.org/).

 ## About Egon.io
 Egon.io is an open-source tool for visualizing domain stories that runs in your browser.
-It is maintained by WPS—Workplace Solutions GmbH on [GitHub](https://github.com/WPS/domain-story-modeler).

-You can [try Egon.io online](http://egon.io) or download the latest release from [GitHub](https://github.com/WPS/domain-story-modeler/releases) (extract the zip file and open index.html in your browser).
-We recommend Google Chrome or Mozilla Firefox as browser.
+[Try Egon.io online](http://egon.io).

 ## About the examples